 Yes!

-Along with taking care of any garbage issues with the use of floating bins, there is also wonderful signage along the way.
-There are signs letting you know approximately how much longer you have to go and washroom and exit signs.
+Along with taking care of any garbage issues with floating bins, there is wonderful signage along the way.
+Signs let you know approximately how long you have to go, and there are also washroom and exit signs.

 If, for some reason, you miss the large sign at Little Beach that states, “Tubers exit here,” you will be sure to see the mass of people congregating in one spot, all dripping wet with inner tubes in their hands!